What Are Effective Presentation Skills (and How to Improve Them)

 Arrive early.

-Since you may have a bit of presentation-related anxiety, it’s important to avoid adding travel stress.
+Adding travel time can help you avoid stress and calm presentation-related jitters.
 Give yourself an abundance of time to arrive at your destination, and take into account heavy traffic and other unforeseen events.
 By arriving early, you also give yourself time to meet with any on-site technicians, test your equipment, and connect with people ahead of the presentation.

 Become familiar with the layout of the room.